bxparks/AceSegment/README.md

 quite the same as, I2C.
 This means that we cannot use the usual `<Wire.h>` library, but must implement a custom version.
-The [AceTMI](https://github.com/bxparks/AceTMI) library provides 2 implementations: the `SimpleTmiInterface` compatible with all platforms, and `SimpleTmiFastInterface` useful on AVR processors.
+The [AceTMI](https://github.com/bxparks/AceTMI) library provides 2 implementations: the `SimpleTmi1637Interface` compatible with all platforms, and `SimpleTmi1637FastInterface` useful on AVR processors.

 The `remapArray` is an array of addresses which map the physical positions to their logical positions.
 This is not needed by the 4-digit TM1637 LED modules,